-The first version of the Gas Market Handbook was published just over 10 years ago, and since then it has been available, along with related documents, on the Swedish Gas Association website, www.energigas.se.
+The first version of the Gas Market Handbook was published 2008, and since then it has been available, along with related documents, on the Swedish Gas Association website, www.energigas.se.

 At the request of the Gas Market, a major update of the Gas Market Handbook took place in 2016.
 The update involved restructuring and simplification in accordance with prevailing rules and regulations.
-Since then the Handbook has been revised each year.
+Since then, the Handbook has been revised each year.
 The Handbook covers the Western Sweden Gas System.